May 12 – June 4, 2017

 Drama on the PROSCENIUM STAGE

 Everyone has a different view.
 Amy’s view is that love conquers all.
-In 1979 Amy visits her mother, the West End actress Esme Allen, with a big favor to ask and a brash new boyfriend in tow.
-When the pair meet, Amy will find the views she holds so dear are painfully tested as she has to decide what’s worth fighting for.
-What none of them can know is that the events of that day will set in motion a chain reaction which will dramatically change their lives forever.
+In 1979 Amy visits her mother, actress Esme Allen, with a big favor to ask and a brash new boyfriend in tow.
+When the pair meet, Amy will find the views she holds dear are painfully tested as she has to decide what’s worth fighting for.
+Twin Cities’ favorites Tracey Maloney and Linda Kelsey play Amy and her mother, a grande dame of the London stage in this don’t-miss drama!

 Garry Gisselman – Director